opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 **Services** visualizations, such as a table or map, help you logically analyze service behavior and accuracy.
 The following visualizations can help you identify anomalies and errors:

 - **Services table**
   - A RED indicator, along with connected upstream and downstream services and other actions, is indicated in each table column.
-The following image is an example **Services** table.
+An example **Services** table is shown in the following image.

   ![Services table]({{site.url}}{{site.baseurl}}/images/trace-analytics/services-table.png)